AdityaGupta-debug/MiniProject-Predicting-MNIST-digits-uing-KNNClassifer-with-PCA-/README.md

 📉 Model evaluation (accuracy, confusion matrix, precision-recall)

-🔍 Dimensionality reduction techniques like PCA and t-SNE
+🔍 Dimensionality reduction techniques like PCA

 ✅ I have personally used this dataset to implement and analyze Principal Component Analysis (PCA) for visualizing and reducing high-dimensional image data.